njit-prof-bill/cs-490-2024-09-coding-with-others-longest-substring-k-unique-template/README.md

      ```

 6. **Push the Changes**:
-   - Push your changes to the `gcd-feature` branch on your forked repository:
+   - Push your changes to the `my-dev-branch` branch on your forked repository:
      ```bash
-     git push origin gcd-feature
+     git push origin my-dev-branch
      ```

 7. **Create a Pull Request**:
    - Go to your forked repository on GitHub.
    - Click the "Compare & pull request" button to create a pull request back to the original repository.
-   - Make sure you are comparing your `gcd-feature` branch with the `main` branch of the original repository.
+   - Make sure you are comparing your `my-dev-branch` branch with the `main` branch of the original repository.
    - Submit the pull request.

 ## Peer Review Instructions